maxmilton/MaxMilton.com-Old-v3/README.md

-Source for the website of Max Milton &mdash; powered by Hugo, Gulp, and Bootstrap 4 &mdash; <https://maxmilton.com>.
+Source for the website of Max Milton—powered by Hugo, Gulp, and Bootstrap 4—<https://maxmilton.com>.

 # Overview

 A simple blog which uses Node.js + Gulp automation to make development and deployment easy.
 Site generated with Hugo, a fast static website engine, which makes creating websites fun again.
-Theme uses Bootstrap v4 to make building faster.
+Theme uses Bootstrap 4 for agile design.

-NOTE: Browser-sync is used to serve the site when in development &mdash; the auto-reload is awesome and makes developing across mutliple devices easy.
-I much prefer it over the Hugo built in server.
+NOTE: Uses Browsersync to serve the site when in development—the auto-reload is awesome and makes developing across multiple devices at once easy.
+Hugo comes with it's own dev server but Browsersync is a far better tool for rapid development.

 Read more about the release at <https://maxmilton.com/blog/blog-source-code-now-availiable-on-github.html>.

 Feel free to use my Hugo theme as the base for your own site.
 Let me know if you use the code, I'd love to see what you do with it!

-## How To Build
+## How to build

-### For Development
+### For development

 Install prerequisites then run `gulp` to start a local dev server.